 In additition to teaching, RELS faculty are renowned researchers!
 Here's an overview of their recent scholarly accomplishments:

-In the fall, Prof. Michael Amoruso presented “Absence and Activism: The Death and Afterlives of Francisco José das Chagas” in the Religions in the Latina/o Americas unit of the American Academy of Religion Annual Meeting in San Diego, CA. The paper is based on research for his manuscript-in-progress, Moved by the Dead: Haunting, Devotion, and Cultural Heritage in Urban Brazil, which is under advance contract with UNC Press.
+Prof. Michael Amoruso is in the final stages of preparing his book manuscript, Moved by the Dead: Haunting, Devotion, and Cultural Heritage in Urban Brazil, which is under advance contract with UNC Press.
 An ethnography of the devotion to souls (devoção às almas or culto das almas) in São Paulo, the book locates the practice of praying to the suffering dead within the city’s shifting cultural geography to explore the intersection of religion and race in public struggles over memory and representation.
-Over five chapters, it explores how the practice sustains the memory of social violence—especially against black Brazilians—and motivates religious, affective, and political movement.
+Across five chapters, it explores how the practice sustains the memory of social violence—especially against black Brazilians—and motivates religious, affective, and political movement.